DeepanshuSarawagi/Kubernetes/01-Kubernetes-Cluster-Architecture/etcd.md

     export ETCDCTL_API=3  # To set etcdctl to work with API version 3.
     ./etcdctl put key1 value1  # Sets key value par in ETCD database if API version is set to 3
     ```

+- etcd stores information regarding cluster such as,
+  - Nodes
+  - Pods
+  - Configs
+  - Secrets
+  - Accounts
+  - Roles
+  - Role Bindings

+- Whenever we run kubectl get command, the information we get is from etcd server.
+- advertise client url is the address etcd service listens on.